geomagpy/magpy/README.md

          db.update_datainfo('Test_0001_0001_0001', data.header)

 Delete contents - the following call delete everything except the last day of data.
-The option samplingrateratio can be used to delete  data in dependency of the sampling rate i.e. samplingrateratio=12 will delete everything older then 12 days with sampling period 1 sec and everything older the 60*12 = 720 days for sampling periods 60 sec.
+The option *samplingrateratio* can be used to delete  data in dependency of the sampling rate i.e. samplingrateratio=12 will delete everything older then 12 days with sampling period 1 sec and everything older the 60*12 = 720 days for sampling periods 60 sec.
-Together with archive functions and optimze sql routines this method is useful to keep the database slim and quick for recent data
+Together with archive functions and optimize sql routines this method is useful to keep the database slim and quick for recent data

          db.delete('Test_0001_0001_0001', timerange=1)